-We have both a strong commitment and the skills to help this special group of mothers achieve their goal.
+We have both a strong commitment and the skills to help this special group of parents achieve their goal.
 We will review your previous birth history, clarify any questionable information and help you identify the direct causes for your surgery.
 Utilizing our own research and external resources, we will look at the differences between obstetric myth versus research reality, uncovering any hidden fears along the way.
-Our VBAC rate is over 85% (vs. approximately 19% in Bay Area hospitals).
+Our VBAC/YBAC rate is over 85% (vs. approximately 19% in Bay Area hospitals).

 - Are apprentices involved?